fugue-project/tutorials/tutorials/resources/appendix/index.md

 # Appendix

-The appendix is for miscellanous content.
+The appendix is for miscellaneous content.
 Any questions are welcome in the Slack channel.

 Have questions?
 Chat with us on Github or Slack: